yukiz3256/apcsa-freedom-project/README.md

 The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.

 ## Content
-For my project, I am making X using X. This blog will walk through my process of independently studying X to make X.
+For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.

 ## Links